Back to Creator Lab

 Never sell too fast

 This is the number one mistake I see.
-A fan says hey and the chatter immediately sends a PPV link.
+A fan says 'hey' and the chatter immediately sends a PPV link.
 That's like walking into a store and having someone shove a product in your face before you've looked around.
 Build the conversation.
 The pitch should feel natural.

 Identify fetishes early